-1. Pick The Right Colour Paint
+1. Pick The Right garage door Paint colour

 2. Clean & Prep

-Prepare the garage door by making sure it’s clean of any dirt or debris and sand off any part of the door that isn’t smooth.
+Prepare the garage door by making sure it’s clean of any dirt and sand off any part of the door that isn’t smooth.
 If you have a metal garage door it might be a good idea to use an abrasive scouring sponge.
 Then use a strong cleaning solution and wash off any excess dirt.

 Once the garage door is clean, use painters tape and tape off the boundary where you will paint.
 The painters tape acts as a shield for the areas that you don’t want paint on.
 Put down a drop cloth or tarp to protect your driveway from spills.

 Get your paint tray and roller out and pour some primer into the tray.
 Use your roller and dip it in the paint, rolling it around so it is evenly covered before you start applying the primer to the garage door.
 You could use a paint and primer in one if you choose, in which case you would skip this step.
 If you can’t get to every spot evenly with the roller, use a paintbrush.
 And then, simply let it dry!